Study in Perth

 Perth is the region’s hub for music, theatre, film, and art, and hosts the latest shows, festivals, and exhibitions from around the world.
 The many different cultures and traditions that make up Perth’s society lend its art a distinctive depth and diversity.
 The Indigenous Australian art draws on thousands of years of history of the world’s oldest living culture.
 During the summer, Perth hosts multiple festivals, outdoor cinemas, and live music under the stars.
 Perth is full of live music venues, and many hosts arts, film, and comedy festivals year-round.
 International students studying in Perth can find any number of entertainment options available to them, no matter what their budget.

 Also located in Perth is the Sawn River, culturally important to the local Aboriginal people.
 It runs through the city and is lined with parks for visitors to enjoy picnics, play in the water, and enjoy being outside.
 Kings Park, one of the most popular attractions in Perth, contains the State War Memorial, walks, native plants, Botanic Gardens, playgrounds, and some of the best views of the city.
 It is located directly behind St. George’s College.

 Perth is known as the Sunset Coast, and its beaches are some of the best in Australia.
 International students who study in Perth will have access to crystal clear water, as well as good surf spots, if they want to try their hand at surfing.

 Perth is located on the west side of Australia, and is connected to the rest of Australia through excellent air travel.
-So international students who study in Perth won’t need to worry about being confined to one city throughout their stay; they’ll have the option to explore the entire continent.
+So international students who study in Perth won’t need to worry about being confined to one city throughout their stay.
+They’ll have the option to explore the entire continent in this accessible city.